19hours/sg-statutes/Acts/Income Tax Act.md

 (3A) In the case of an individual resident in Singapore in the year of assessment who, in the year preceding the year of assessment, was a citizen or permanent resident of Singapore and who, or whose employer on his behalf, has paid money to his retirement account or special account in accordance with section 18 of the Central Provident Fund Act, there shall be allowed for that year of assessment, a deduction of the lower of —

-(a) the amount of such payment or (as the case may be) the total amount of all such payments but subject to the maximum amount by which the account may be topped-up in accordance with regulations made under the Central Provident Fund Act; and
+(a) the amount of such payment or (as the case may be) the total amount of all such payments but subject to the maximum relief amount prescribed by rules made under section 7; and

+[Act 34 of 2016 wef 29/12/2016]

 (b) $7,000,

 except that a payment to a retirement account that is a prescribed payment shall not be allowed as a deduction.

 [22/2011]

+(3B) The rules mentioned in subsections (3) and (3A) may prescribe different maximum relief amounts for different individuals or classes of individuals, and for the retirement account and the special account.

+[Act 34 of 2016 wef 29/12/2016]

 (4) For any year of assessment, an individual may only be the subject of a claim or claims for the individual’s maintenance under one dependant provision; and if claims are made under more than one dependant provision, then, subject to any priority given to any claim in the applicable dependant provision, the deduction is to be allowed to the claimant or claimants (as the case may be) under only one of those dependant provisions, being —